Robust Detection of Planted Subgraphs in Semi-Random Models: Proof of Lower Bound

+In this section we prove Theorem~\ref{thm:sublogImp}. {The impossibility statement under condition~\eqref{eqn:LBVanil} follows immediately from \cite[Thm.~12]{elimelech2025detecting}, where impossibility is established for the non-adversarial (vanilla) model.
+Indeed, by definition of the minimax risk in~\eqref{def:risk}, we have

+where $\P_{\calH_0^{\s{na}}}$ and $\P_{\calH_1^{\s{na}}}$ denote the distributions under the null and alternative hypotheses in the vanilla detection problem~\eqref{eqn:super_hypo}.
+The right-hand side of \eqref{eqn:optRiskNoadv} is precisely the optimal risk of the vanilla problem, and therefore any lower bound on the vanilla minimax risk (in particular, \cite[Thm.~12]{elimelech2025detecting}) also lower bounds $\s{R}^\star$ in our semi-random setting.
+Thus, it remains to prove the lower bound in the sub-logarithmic regime, i.e., \eqref{eq:condSublog}.}

-In this section we prove Theorem~\ref{thm:sublogImp}.
-The proof follows by a combination of two main observations.
+The proof of \eqref{eq:condSublog} follows by a combination of two main observations.
 The first is stated in the following proposition. \begin{prop} Fix a sequence of subgraphs $\Gamma=\Gamma_n$, and let $\calE$ denote the event that $\calG(n,q)$ contains a copy of $\Gamma_n$.
 Then, $\s{R}^{\star}\geq \pr\pp{\calE}$, and, in particular, strong detection in the semi-random model is statistically impossible if $\liminf_{n\to\infty}\P[\calE]>0$. \end{prop}

 \begin{proof}[Proof of Proposition~\ref{prop:boundWithProb}] Consider the following adversary $\adv_0^\star$: \begin{itemize} \item If $\s{G}$ contains a copy of $\Gamma$, it chooses a random copy, uniformly over all copies of $\Gamma$ in $\s{G}$, removes all other edges in the graph outside of that copy, and keeps only the edges of the chosen copy with probability $p$ (remove edges with probability $1-p$). \item If $\s{G}$ does not contains a copy, it remains unchanged. \end{itemize} We also let $\adv_1^\star$ be an adversary that removes any edges outside of $\Gamma$.
 Then,